crickets-and-comb/bfb_delivery/README.md

 ## Summary

-This set of tools cuts some cruft around creating delivery route manifests.
+This set of command-line tools cuts some cruft around creating delivery route manifests.
 It's made from the `reference_package` template repo: https://github.com/crickets-and-comb/reference_package.
 See the docs: https://crickets-and-comb.github.io/bfb_delivery/.

 The plan is to continue to build this package out to take on more of the tasks food-bank staff do manually to plan the delivery routes.